zukunft/zukunft.com/docs/llm/pending.md

 block also the views that change data but are not an add, edit or del view for an ip user if this pod does not permit the changes of an ip user: the import, paste table, undo and job views are in views::PROCESS_STEP_MASKS_IDS, so they are not covered by views::CHANGE_MASKS_IDS and the guard in /http/view.php

+### security before go live

+findings of the security check on 2026-07-17, ordered by exploitability.

+enforce the password reset / activation key expiry: user::has_active_activation_key (cfg/user/user.php around line 885) compares activation_timeout > db_now, but user_db::FLD_DB_NOW is not in user_db::FLD_NAMES, so db_now stays null on a loaded user and 'DateTime > null' is always true - the ACTIVATION_KEY_VALIDITY '+1 hour' window is never enforced and a leaked reset link is a permanent takeover token. use a real now (e.g. $now = $this->db_now ?? new DateTime()) in the compare, and add a unit test that does NOT set db_now (the current test masks the bug by setting it)

+harden the api entry point like the frontend bootstrap: cfg/application.php::start_api and start_api_core call session_start() with no server_guard::enforce(), no frontend::harden_session() equivalent (httponly/secure/samesite, use_strict_mode) and no enforce_tls(), unlike frontend::start(). so the ip / user whitelist (the only dos protection) is bypassed for every api/* endpoint, the api write endpoints (post/put/delete /api/word ...) get no samesite/csrf guarantee, and the api is not upgraded to https. apply the same tls enforcement, cookie hardening and server_guard::enforce() in the api start path, and add a csrf-token or same-origin check to the api write methods

+require the anti-csrf token for the get triggered actions too: frontend::request_token_valid (web/frontend.php around line 361) only requires a token when the post submit marker is set, but views::GET_ACTION_IDS (logout and error_update) are dispatched through url_to_action on a plain get with no marker, and samesite=lax does not stop a top level cross-site get. so a csrf get against a logged in admin can set arbitrary sys_log status (error_update) or force a logout. require the session token also when the mask is in GET_ACTION_IDS, or move these actions to post

+fix the docker deployment exposure: docker-compose.yaml bind-mounts the whole repo into the docroot (so .env with the real db password, .git and the /src tree all live inside the web root) and docker/apache-config.conf sets 'Options Indexes' with 'AllowOverride All', so only the root .htaccess prevents listing and download. also adminer is published on :8081 reachable with the db login whose compose default is zukunft/zukunft. mount .env one level above the docroot (like the debian install), set 'Options -Indexes' in the base vhost, bind adminer to 127.0.0.1 and drop it from any shared/prod compose, and never default the db password

+close the allow-by-default file exposure in .htaccess: composer.json / composer.lock, the stale package.xml, and every *.json / *.csv / *.ini under src/main/resources and cache/ are web-fetchable because only .sh/.sql/.yaml/.yml/.md/.log and dotfiles are blocked. todays files hold no secret but the model is fragile - a future secret dropped as .json/.ini would be silently served. switch to an allow-list (serve only the image and style extensions) or move src/main/resources and cache out of the docroot; at minimum deny composer.json/lock and .xml and delete package.xml

+gate raising the protection level by privilege: sandbox::check_protection_change (cfg/sandbox/sandbox.php around line 1345) only refuses a protection REDUCTION, so a normal user can set admin / full protection on their own objects via the mapped protection_id (sandbox::api_mapper around line 408), and on a new object (post, no db_obj) there is no check at all - a user can self-lock objects so only an admin can touch them. also gate the target protection level by requester privilege (only admin / system may assign admin / full) for both the increase and the new-object case

+escape the href in html_base::ref (web/html/html_base.php around line 494): ref() escapes the title but emits href="' . $url . '"' and the link text raw. internal callers pass safe int-built urls today, but any caller passing a user-supplied source / reference url yields attribute-context injection or a javascript: uri. htmlspecialchars($url, ENT_QUOTES) on the href, whitelist the scheme, and escape the link text unless the caller guarantees it

+throttle the sys_log write amplification (dos): text_log_functions.php::log_msg inserts a sys_log row per distinct error and the dedup at around line 415 is per-request only, so a flood of distinct malformed requests grows sys_log unbounded and turns each request into one or two db writes. cap or rate-limit the sys_log inserts per time window (part of the planned rate limiter)

+pin the sudoers command and tidy the setup gate (defense in depth): the rule created in script/install.sh (around line 303) is 'www-data ALL=(root) NOPASSWD: $ADMIN_SCRIPT' with no argument restriction, so any code-exec as www-data escalates to root through server_admin.sh; pin the exact allowed sub-commands (update-program, upgrade-database). also http/setup.php is gated only by getenv('ZUKUNFT_ALLOW_SETUP')=='1' which is fail-closed today, but install.sh never blanks it and the code comment wrongly claims it is unset after install - add it to the post-setup blanking and fix the comment

+reduce the signup username enumeration: action_signup (web/frontend.php around line 1153) returns a distinct SIGNUP_ERR_NAME_EXISTS when the name is taken, which lets an attacker probe which usernames exist - inconsistent with the neutral reset flow. keep the hint only if the ux needs it, otherwise use a generic message and/or rate limit; at least accept it as a conscious trade-off

 ### security improvements

 add TOTP authentification for SERVER_ADMIN2 and 3, so that the first login can be done with the pure user name and password and than a page shows the QR code e.g. for an App like FreeOTP+ to add a second factor